minerllabs/minerl/docs/source/tutorials/custom_environments.rst

 Introduction
 ============

-MineRL supports many ways to customize the environment, including modifying the Minecraft world, adding more observation data, and changing the rewards agents receive.
+MineRL supports many ways to customize environments, including modifying the Minecraft world, adding more observation data, and changing the rewards agents receive.

 MineRL provides support for these modifications using a variety of handlers.